urbanairship/react-native-airship/MIGRATION.md

 ### HMS package

-The `urbanairship-hms-react-native` has been removed and replaced with a new gradle flag `airshipEnableHms` flag.
+The `urbanairship-hms-react-native` has been removed and replaced with a new gradle flag `airshipHmsEnabled` flag.
 You can set the flag to `true` in the `android/gradle.properties` file.
 In order to use HMS, the app still needs to include a dependency for `com.huawei.hms:push` and apply the HMS gradle plugin.
 See [Airship React Native setup guide](https://docs.airship.com/platform/mobile/setup/sdk/react-native/) for more info.

 ## API Changes